Bernullys/curso_cs50_python/README.md

     .reverse()                                  #reverses the list
     max(a)                                      #return the maximum value of a list min(a)                                      #returns the minimum value of a list

+    .get(a,b)                                   #returns a value of a key a or if not in that dict returns b

 Methods: